+CS/MO15 You can use default arguments when it makes sense, e.g. to keep interfaces small by avoiding a list of overloaded methods.
+But as mentioned above, keep the version issue in mind, especially for public interfaces.
+So a good practice is, never change default arguments, after first release.

+Sample for default arguments:

+public void Redirect(string url, string protocol = "http", bool permanent = false);

 CS/MO20 Do not arbitrarily vary parameter names in overloads.
 If a parameter in one overload represents the same input as a parameter in another overload, the parameters should have the same name.
 Parameters with the same name should appear in the same position in all overloads.

 CS/MO30 Do make only the longest overload virtual (if extensibility is required).
 Shorter overloads should simply call through to a longer overload.